|

 A public service project always open to input from the community interested in Herkimer diamonds.

-Elongated prismatic quartz crystals, protruding up from a matrix with "saddle" dolomite (white) and a coating of marasite (grey sparkles on the left).
+Below left, elongated prismatic quartz crystals, protruding up from a matrix with "saddle" dolomite (white) and a coating of marasite (grey sparkles on the left).
 The quartz crystals are 12 mm tall.
+Note the multiple terminations (black arrow), parallel growth, on the right crystal and the phantom inside the left crystal.
 The specimen is from St. Johnsville, NY.
-(H/B Quarry) Photo Dr. D.
+(H/B Quarry) Purchased 2008, Photo Dr. D.

 In the photo on the right the elongated quartz crystals (top right crystal is 8 cm long from point-to-point) that are double terminated, but they are not typical in growth appearance for Herkimer diamonds.
 See the close up below.
-The appearence of phantoms, elongated growth and parallel overgrowth all on the same specimen does suggest that this was an interesting crystal growing environment with a few features that might have been slightly different from the typical Herkimer diamond environment.
+The appearence of phantoms (is like the photo above), elongated growth and parallel overgrowth all on the same specimen does suggest that this was an interesting crystal growing environment with a few features that might have been slightly different from the typical Herkimer diamond environment.
 Specimen is from St. Johnsville, NY.
 (H/B Quarry) Photo Dr. D.

 Phantom growth ->